 Mailing address: PO Box 94249, 1090 GE Amsterdam

 Neutron stars are the smallest and most dense stars in our universe.
-They contain about as much mass as our sun, but this mass is compressed into a sphere about 10 - 20 km in radius.
-This density gives rise to exotic forms of matter, strong gravitational fields, and sometimes very strong magnetic fields.
+They contain about as much mass as our sun, however, this mass is compressed into a sphere about 10 - 20 km in radius.
+This density gives rise to exotic forms of matter, strong gravitational fields, and strong magnetic fields.
 Neutron stars constitute one of the most extreme astrophysical environments available for study, and so are a perfect laboratory to test fundamental physics.

 I am also involved in a collaboration with Ferran Garcia (HZDR) investigating thermal convection with many applications including neutron star oceans.